diankaaaa21/Telegram_Bot_Assistant/README.md

 - Adds a friendly touch to bot messages using emojis.

+**6. MySQL Database Integration:**

+- The bot uses a MySQL database to store user language preferences and track their usage.
+- Language usage statistics are analyzed to determine which languages are most frequently selected.
+- This analysis can guide future improvements to the bot's functionality, such as adding support for additional languages or optimizing translation performance.

 ## How to Set Up
 #### Prerequisites
 - Python 3.8 or higher.
 - Telegram bot token from BotFather.
 - RapidAPI key for accessing the GPT API.
+- MySQL database setup.

 #### Installation